Hero Image

 7. Gain Insight From Our Expert Field Guides

-Travel with experienced naturalist guides who bring deep knowledge of Maine's natural history, helping you connect your daily fieldwork experiences to the larger picture of climate change impacting the region.
+Travel with experienced naturalist guides who bring a deep knowledge of Maine's natural history, helping you connect your daily fieldwork experiences to the larger picture of climate change impacting the region.

 8. Travel With an Intentionally Small Group